hyperf/hyperf/docs/en/guzzle.md

 # Guzzle HTTP Client

-The [hyperf/guzzle](https://github.com/hyperf/guzzle) component is based on Guzzle for coroutine processing, and is replaced into Guzzle through the Swoole HTTP client as a coroutine driver to achieve the coroutineization of the HTTP client.
+The [hyperf/guzzle](https://github.com/hyperf/guzzle) component performs coroutine processing based on Guzzle.
+It replaces the Guzzle handler with a Swoole HTTP client as the coroutine driver to achieve coroutine-friendly HTTP client operation.

 ## Installation